-MS is a prevalent and complex disorder, the exact cause of which remains unknown.
-There is ample evidence from basic science and clinical medicine to show that at least part of the disease is caused by the immune system attacking the brain and spinal cord.
-What causes the immune system to attack itself is unclear.
-One possibility is that genetic mutations which arise in the immune cell causes these cells to make mistakes and target the body.
+The exact cause of MS remains unknown.
+What is known is that at least part of the disease is caused by the immune system attacking the brain and spinal cord.
+What causes the immune system to mistakenly attack the body is unclear.
+One possibility is that genetic changes which arise in the immune cell causes these cells to make mistakes and target the body.

-Recent scientific studies have suggested that more genetic mutations or changes happen in the cells of the human body as we live.
-Dr Suan will investigate whether such mutations may occur in the immune cells of people with MS, which may at least partly explain the sporadic cases of MS.
+Recent scientific studies have suggested that more genetic changes or mutations happen in the cells of the human body as we live.
+In this project, Dr Suan is investigating whether such mutations may occur in the immune cells of people with MS, which may at least partly explain the sporadic cases of MS.

-This project is going to use the latest DNA sequence technologies to look at individual immune cells of people recently diagnosed with MS, to hunt for the identity and characteristics of the "rogue" immune cells that develop in people with MS and contribute to brain lesions.
+This project will use the latest DNA sequence technologies to look at individual immune cells of people recently diagnosed with MS, to hunt for the identity and characteristics of the "rogue" autoimmune cells that develop in people with MS and contribute to brain lesions.
 It is hoped that this research will lead to better diagnostic biomarkers and targeted therapies can be identified, thereby pushing the field closer towards a cure for MS.

 Updated: 02 January, 2018